-As a landlord in New Braunfels, have you had to deal with tenant issues?
-Common tenant issues include habitual late payment of rent, non-payment of rent, excessive property damage, disruption to other tenants or refusing to leave at the end of the lease agreement.
+As a landlord in New Braunfels, have you ever wanted to end a tenant's lease when said tenant violates terms in the rental agreement?
+Though tenant screening tries to avoid this situation, it's a possibility.
+Common tenant issues include when a tenant pays rent late on a regular basis, non-payment of rent, excessive damages to the rental property, disruption to other tenants or refusing to leave the rental property at the end of the lease agreement.

 You can't simply threaten your tenant to leave, remove their belongings from the unit, or lock them out.
-These are all examples of illegal "self-help" eviction tactics.
+These are all examples of illegal "self-help" eviction tactics that can also hold you liable for any damages to the tenant's property.
+It's also not a good practice within property managament.
 In fact, a court would probably rule that you have evicted your tenant "constructively."

-In this article, we're going to outline the Texas eviction law so that you can ensure you're abiding by the Texas landlord-tenant law.
+In this article, our team at Limestone Country Property Management 're going to outline the federal or state statute applicable to Texas so that you can ensure you're abiding by Texas law.

 Texas Eviction Laws: What is the Eviction Process?

-The following is a basic overview of the statewide eviction process in Texas.
+The following is a basic overview of the statewide eviction proceedings in Texas.

 1. Eviction Notice

-The first step to evicting a tenant in Texas is serving them with a written eviction notice.
-The notice must indicate the violation committed.
+The first step to the eviction proceedings in Texas is serving them with written notice of eviction.
+The written notice must indicate the violation committed as well as the notice period.

 There are various eviction notice types.
 They are as follows: